J. G. Greig: Legacy and statistics

 Greig was considered by Sen to be a "prolific batsman", who was for many years considered the best "white" batsman in India.
-Of short stature, he was derogatorily remarked by D. B. Deodhar as a "white pygmy", while the cricket historian Vasant Raiji wrote "though slight of physique he possessed strong wrists and uncommonly keen vision, which enabled him to employ a variety of attractive strokes all round the wicket".
+Of short stature, he was derogatorily remarked by D. B. Deodhar as a "white pygmy", while the cricket historian Vasant Raiji wrote "though slight of physique he possessed strong wrists and uncommonly keen vision, which enabled him to employ several attractive strokes all round the wicket".
 Wisden noted that his most attractive stroke was the cut, which had rarely been seen in India.
 His thirst for run-scoring was likened to that of Don Bradman and Sunil Gavaskar.
 His bowling was described by Deodhar as "brainy and artful", while noting that his fielding was "as good as his batting".

 Greig played 39 first-class matches for the Europeans, scoring 2,300 runs at an average of 37.70, making three centuries and fourteen half centuries.
 As a bowler, he took 72 wickets for the Europeans at a bowling average of 14.47, taking four five wicket hauls and ten wickets in a match twice.
 In the field, he took 44 catches for the Europeans.
 Making 77 first-class appearances for Hampshire, he scored 4,375 runs at an average of 34.17, making ten centuries and seventeen half centuries.
 He found less successful bowling in English conditions, but nonetheless he took 64 wickets for Hampshire at an average of 32.03, taking five wickets in an innings on four occasions.
 In the field, he took 52 catches for Hampshire.
 His overall career first-class record was 7,348 runs at an average of 36.37, from 125 matches, while with the ball he took 138 wickets at an average of 23.46.
 In the field, he took a total of 102 catches.

 Raiji considered his contributions to Indian cricket as of a same class as that of Ranjitsinhji to English cricket.